Telford’s Protolabs Launches €16m European Additive Manufacturing Centre

 Our UK customers will enjoy a better range of services and the latest investment

 will help us deliver on our promise of providing prototype and low volume production components in just a few days.”

 Protolabs has also improved its commitment to eco-friendliness with many sustainable features included in the design of the Putzbrunn facility,

-This is very noticeable in its energy consumption,
+This can be seen in its energy use.

-which has been decreased by taking advantage of waste heat utilisation and heat recovery, as well as the intelligent linking of engineering processes.
+By utilizing waste heat utilization and heat recovery, as well as the intelligent coupling of engineering processes, this has been reduced.

 also includes charging facilities for hybrid and electric vehicles in its garage and draws on a mixture of green electricity.